 Bridge House provides a safe, supportive community for Boulder’s homeless and working poor.
-We are committed to the survival needs of our clients and providing services that lead to healing, self-sufficiency.
+We are committed to the survival needs of our clients and providing services that lead to healing, self-sufficiency, employment and housing.

-Bridge House Offers a variety of services to the homeless and working poor of Boulder.
+Bridge House Offers a variety of services for homeless and working poor individuals of Boulder.

 Ready to Work Program

-Paid, transitional work as a stepping stone to mainstream employment working up to 29 hours a week.
-Includes transitional housing.
+Paid, transitional work as a stepping stone to mainstream employment working up to 29 hours a week and includes transitional housing.
 You are able to build resume with work experiences and we offer employment references.
-You are able to earn and save money.
-Must be willing to make a commitment to a 9-12 month program.
+You are able to earn and save money and participate in financial management and debt relief classes.
+Must be willing to make a commitment to a 12 month program.
 Transportation is provided to all Ready to Work trainees.
-Additional services include case managment services including savings and financial management, career counseling, sobriety support, job readiness, and more.
+Additional services include case managment services including career counseling, sobriety support, job readiness, and more.

 Applications and information about Ready to Work are available at the Resource Center